Choosing the right cat

 Pedigree cats come with prior knowledge of what their general character or behaviour is going to be.
 You will also know if it will have a short, medium or long coat, if they are vocal, lazy or energetic and if they are able to adapt to indoor or outdoor environment.
 Some people just prefer a pedigree cat.

-For further information regarding choosing the right cat for you, you should also speak with The Cat Protection Society, a veterinarian and your friends and family.
+For further information regarding choosing the right cat for you, you should also speak with a veterinarian.

 Animal shelters receive hundreds of surrendered cats each year.
 While some of these cats are rehomed, sadly there are not enough homes for the number of cats they receive.
 The unfortunate reality is that a large number of cats are euthanised.

-Cats available at these animal shelters have usually undergone a health and temperament check, are desexed, microchipped and vaccinated, and – most importantly – they deserve a second chance!
+Cats available at the shelters and rescue organisations below have usually undergone a health and temperament check, are desexed, microchipped and vaccinated, and – most importantly – they deserve a second chance!

 The Petcare Information and Advisory Service has produced a guide called Pets in the City.
-This guide helps people decide whether they should have a pet, what their most suitable pet may be, and how to enjoy life with a pet.
+This guide helps people decide whether they should have a pet, what the most suitable pet may be and how to enjoy life with a pet.
+It is for both potential pet owners and those who currently own a pet.